radu-cigmaian/ng-xCharts/README.md

-Angular xChart directive
+Angular xCharts directive
 ==========

-ng-xChart is a directive that allows you to add xCharts to your angular app
+ng-xCharts is a directive that allows you to add xCharts to your angular app

 Instructions:
 --------------------------